Instruments

 hplc instrument picture

 This instrument provides analytical precision chemical detection with customizable method development applications for a diverse range of matrices.
-With both UV and fluoresces detectors, this HPLC provides a range of analytes for detection.
-The focal point of current research revolves around sorption of anthropogenic contaminants to the non-hazard industrial waste to generate value-added products.
+With both UV and fluorescence detectors, this HPLC provides a range of analytes for detection.
+The focal point of current research revolves around the sorption of anthropogenic contaminants to non-hazard industrial waste to generate value-added products.

-This instrument was aided by the Shimadzu University Equipment Grant Program for partial funding and enhancing the labs ability to provide analytical grade research for water quality in the state.
+This instrument was aided by the Shimadzu University Equipment Grant Program for partial funding and to enhance the lab's ability to provide analytical-grade research for water quality in the state.

 gallery discrete analyzer instrument in lab